The Lucky Penny Program

 The Lucky Penny Program is an invitation-only, high-touch mentorship designed for children’s book creators whose manuscripts demonstrate strong publishing potential but require expert guidance to reach a fully publishable level.

 This exclusive program provides individualized development, professional editing, and a traditional publishing contract with The Little Press, an award-winning independent children’s book publisher based in New Jersey.
 The Little Press publishes multiple acclaimed titles and has earned recognition from Kirkus Reviews, School Library Journal, Foreword Reviews, and Midwest Book Review.
-Authors selected for the Lucky Penny Program receive a publishing contract that mirrors The Little Press’s traditional acquisition agreements and enjoy the same professional production, distribution, and marketing support as all titles on the publisher’s list.
+Authors selected for the Lucky Penny Mentorship Program receive a traditional publishing contract and enjoy the same professional production, distribution, and marketing support as all of our titles.

 About The Lucky Penny Program

-Participants receive a comprehensive, start-to-finish traditional publishing experience, including:
+Participants receive a comprehensive, start-to-finish mentorship that ends with a traditional publishing experience, including:

 • 1:1 manuscript coaching and development